niemopen/niem-naming-design-rules/ndr6-outline.md

 Messages may be tested for conformance to their message format in the following ways:

-1. *XML message, XSD model:* Compose a schema by assembling the schema documents for the namespaces, then perform XML Schema validation.
+1. *XML message, XSD model:* Perform XML Schema validation.
-2. *XML message, CMF model:* Generate message schema documents from CMF, then as above.
+2. *XML message, CMF model:* Generate XSD from CMF, perform XML Schema validation.
-3. *JSON message, CMF model:* Generate JSON Schema from CMF, use it to validate the message.
+3. *JSON message, CMF model:* Generate JSON Schema from CMF, perform JSON Schema validation
-4. *JSON message, XSD model:* Convert the XSD model to CMF, then as above.
+4. *JSON message, XSD model:* Convert the XSD model to CMF, generate JSON Schema from CMF, perform JSON Schema validation

 NIEMOpen provides free and open-source tools to support #2, #3, and #4.
 These can be found at [ref tools]().

-## 3.11 The NIEM conceptual model

-NIEM models in XSD and CMF define the detailed meaning of messages in a particular message format.
-But there is another model, the *NIEM conceptual model*, that supplies the meaning of NIEM data *in general*.
-According to this conceptual model, the data in any NIEM message is a collection of statements about the world; for example, that a person has a name, a residence location, a spouse, etc. The assertion of one set of facts does not necessarily rule out other statements: A person could have multiple names, could have moved, or could be divorced.
-Each statement is a claim asserted to be true by the author of the message.

-This conceptual model is based on a set of W3C Recommendations, the Resource Description Framework (RDF).
-NIEM models and messages have an equivalent representation in RDF.
-This provides numerous advantages:

-* NIEM’s conceptual model is defined by a recognized standard.
-* NIEM’s conceptual model is very well defined.
-* NIEM’s use of the RDF model defines what a set of NIEM data means.
-The RDF specification provides a detailed description of what a statement means.
-This meaning is leveraged by NIEM.
-* NIEM’s use of the RDF model provides a basis for inferring and reasoning about XML data that uses NIEM.
-That is, using the rules defined for the RDF model, programs can determine implications of relationships between NIEM-defined objects.

-NIEM message designers and developers are not required to understand RDF.
-The concepts in this document are explained in terms of the metamodel, XSD, and CMF.
-The relationships between NIEM models and messages are confined to [the RDF section].

 </br>